Bored of Christmas Dinner? Mix Things Up With These 6 Alternative Ideas

 For those who aren’t keen on mincemeat, but are still quite partial to a sweet pastry, this is an ideal Christmas desert.
 By adding cinnamon, giner and some allspice to your apple filling, the traditional apple pie becomes a festive treat.

 What will you be eating for Christmas dinner this year?
+One thing for sure is that you can't change dessert and here at Yumbles you will find the best Christmas pudding on the market!
 If you have any more alternative Christmas ideas you'd like to share, leave us a comment below.

 mouth-watering to share?